 The idea that Churchill caused the war didn’t come from careful archival work.
 It came from a very particular set of writers and platforms, most of them working backwards from a conclusion they already believed.

-Irving didn’t just misread the sources; he falsified them.
+David Irving is a clear example of deliberate distortion in this space.
 In 2000, after a lengthy trial, a British court found that he had deliberately manipulated historical evidence to serve a political agenda, including Holocaust denial.
-The judgment wasn’t subtle.
-Irving was ruled to be a racist, an antisemite, and not a credible historian.
+The judgment found him racist and antisemitic and treated him as an unreliable historian.

-Online influencers like Darryl Cooper have picked up the baton.
+Online influencers, including Darryl Cooper, have repeated versions of this framing.
 On podcasts and social media, they reframe Churchill as a villain and suggest that Hitler, for all his flaws, just wanted an understanding with Britain.
 The Holocaust, in these accounts, becomes an afterthought, the supposed consequence of Churchill’s refusal to negotiate.

 Not all reversal writers are overt deniers.
-But they often rely on the same talking points, the same cherry-picked quotes, the same refusal to engage with what Hitler actually wrote, said, and ordered.
-And the same blind spot, they never explain how Britain was supposed to negotiate peace with a regime already planning genocide.
+But many rely on recycled talking points, cherry-picked quotes, and a refusal to engage with what Hitler actually committed to in writing and policy.
+There is also a recurring blind spot.
+They rarely explain how Britain was meant to negotiate a stable peace with a regime already planning mass murder.

 Irving has for his own ideological reasons persistently and deliberately misrepresented and manipulated historical evidence; that for the same reasons he has portrayed Hitler in an unwarrantedly favourable light, principally in relation to his attitude towards and responsibility for the treatment of the Jews; that he is an active Holocaust denier; that he is anti-semitic and racist and that he associates with right-wing extremists who promote neo-Nazism.